pershyfon/os232/links.md

 * [Synchronization in Operation System](https://www.youtube.com/watch?v=eKKc0d7kzww) A 5 minutes video of synchronization process.
 The main point of this video is to learn about the critical region in process synchronization with real time example.
 ## Week 08
 * [Introduction to Linux from Scratch](http://www.linuxfromscratch.org/lfs/introduction.html) This page introduces Linux from scratch and reason to build Linux from scratch.
 This page also explains the benefit and drawback of building Linux from scratch.
+## Week 09
+* [Linux from Scratch](https://www.linuxfromscratch.org/lfs/) This is an official page of "Linux from Scratch" (LFS).
+The page provides guidance step by step to build your own Linux distribution.